310mc/https-310mc.github.io-tl/source/_posts/submarine/minitalk/chiaki_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki %}
-            Heheh, those would be a better gift for Kanata, wouldn't they?
+            Fufu, those would be a better gift for Kanata, wouldn't they?

             Oh!
 How about I buy matching accessories for all five of us?
 That wouldn't be a bad idea, either~♪
 			{% endbubble %}